How to integrate Retellai MCP with Claude Agent SDK

 Introduction

 This guide walks you through connecting Retellai to the Claude Agent SDK using the Composio tool router.
-By the end, you'll have a working Retellai agent that can list all phone numbers linked to my account, retrieve call details for a specific agent this week, buy a new phone number with area code 415, get transcript and status for call id 12345 through natural language commands.
+By the end, you'll have a working Retellai agent that can list all phone numbers linked to your account, retrieve call details for a specific agent this week, buy a new phone number with area code 415 through natural language commands.

 This guide will help you understand how to give your Claude Agent SDK agent real control over a Retellai account through Composio's Retellai MCP server.